2014 High Ability Program

-Application packet deadline is June 1, 2013.
+Application packet deadline has been extended until June 1, 2014.
 Return complete package to the address below.

 The Mission of the High Ability Program at Grambling State University is to offer an accelerated program for high school juniors (rising seniors) who have exemplified outstanding academic achievement.
-These students will be able to earn six hours of college credit as well as complete a science project.
-The High Ability Program strives to offer a superb educational experience, and promote individual growth and development.
+These students will be able to earn six hours of college credit as well as an interactive humanities component (to include art, speech/theater and music).
+The High Ability Program not only strives to offer a superb educational experience, but also to promote individual growth and development.

 To be eligible, an eleventh grade student (Rising Senior) must meet the following criteria:

 - GPA 3.3 or greater (on a 4.0 scale)

 - ACT score of 20 or greater